Robo-Testifying In a Nutshell: The Triumph of Expediency Over Due Process in Foreclosure Cases

 “We’re under a mandate from court administration, Supreme Court, to get the older cases out.
 Because we might lose funding for that.” ~ Foreclosure judge Diane Lewis

-In Florida, the Supreme Court mandated that judges clear the backlog of foreclosure cases that came from the Florida Supreme Court.
+The Supreme Court mandated that judges clear the backlog of foreclosure cases that came from the Supreme Court.
 This means that evidentiary standards were disregarded at the trial level and rubber stamped with PCAs (per curiam decisions affirming without opinion) at the appellate level.
 Some judges have acknowledged the robo-testifying problem quasi-publicly.

 The testimony of robo-testifiers and proof of their lack of personal knowledge.